tony-held-carb/feedback_portal/README.md

 psql -U postgres -c "CREATE ROLE methane LOGIN;" psql -U postgres -d tony_home_tracker -c "CREATE EXTENSION postgis;" psql -U postgres -d tony_home_tracker -f current_satellite_tracker2507092101.sql > import_02.log 2>&1

+### IDE's
+- on my home machine
+  - pycharm does not use the remote ide to wsl, it can, but it offered no speed boost, and i wanted to keep with my trusty setup
+  - vs code can be run from wsl or a windows shortcut and seems to work the same either way
+  - cursor says it will hang less if it is run from the wsl shell from the $portal directory with cursor .
+  -